 While CBT and REBT are based on similar principles, they have several key differences.
 Both approaches work to help you accept and change irrational thoughts that cause distress.
 But REBT places a little more emphasis on the acceptance part.

 The creator of REBT refers to this element of treatment as unconditional self-acceptance.
 This involves trying to avoid self-judgement and recognizing that humans, including you, can and will make mistakes.

 REBT is also unique because it sometimes uses humor as a therapeutic tool to help you take things less seriously or look at things differently.
 This might involve cartoons, humorous songs, or irony.

 REBT also makes a point of addressing secondary symptoms, such as becoming anxious about experiencing anxiety or feeling depressed about having depression.

 REBT is generally accepted as an effective type of therapy.
 A

 A small 2016 study looked at the benefits of regular REBT sessions with a social worker for long-term depression.
 After a year, the participants made fewer trips to their primary care doctor.
 The use of prescription medications also decreased.
 A 2014 study similarly found that REBT may be an effective treatment for depression in young girls.

 Keep in mind that people respond differently to all types of therapy.
 What works for one person may not work for you.

 Finding a therapist can be a daunting task.
 To help streamline the process, start by taking note of specific things you’d like to address in therapy.
-Are there any specific traits you’re looking for in a therapist?
-Do you prefer either a male or female?
+Are there any specific traits you want your therapist to have?
+Do you prefer a person of a certain gender?